-Overview of Stroke in Canada
+Overview of Stroke and Current Available Treatments

-According to the Canadian Chronic Disease Surveillance System of Canada, Stroke is the third leading cause of death in Canada and the tenth largest contributor to disability-adjusted life years (the number of years lost due to ill-health, disability or early death).
-About 878,500 Canadian adults aged 20+ have experienced a stroke (2018-2019) and with the population aging, more and more Canadians are at risk.
-This condition often has a significant impact on the ability on one's functionality, negatively affecting independence, employability, productivity, mental health and participation in the community.
+According to the World Stroke Organization, there are more than 101 million people across the globe who have experienced a stroke, and over 12 million new strokes occur each year (Feigin et al, 2022).
+In the U.S., approximately 650,000 people survive a new stroke each year and an estimated 7 million Americans live with ongoing complications of stroke (Dobkin, 2013).
+The Canadian Chronic Disease Surveillance System states that stroke is the third leading cause of death in Canada and the tenth largest contributor to disability-adjusted life years (the number of years lost due to ill-health, disability or early death).
+About 878,000 Canadian adults aged 20+ have experienced a stroke (Heran et al, 2022) and with the population aging, more and more Canadians are at risk.
+This condition often has a significant impact on one's functional ability, negatively affecting independence, employability, productivity, mental health and participation in the community.
+In addition, more than 80% of the survivors have gait impairment (Carmen, 2020).
 Rehabilitation is required following a stroke for resulting motor, cognitive and behavioral impairments.
 Most province public health systems in Canada offers stroke rehabilitation services along with private establishments.
-The potential for commercial opportunity for PoNS in order to support all these public and private establishments is wide.
+The potential for commercial opportunity for PoNS to support all these public and private establishments is wide.
 PoNS Therapy offers new opportunities for this type of service by enhancing physical rehabilitation and helping attain the desired goals.